-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Additionally, group activities that celebrate progress and enrichment experiences and field trips will be offered and their effectiveness determined.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness led events and activities creating a positive learning environment.
+Additionally, group activities that celebrate progress and enrichment experiences and field trips will be offered and their effectiveness determined.
 Throughout the school year, our students participate in a comprehensive incentive and recognition system, on an ongoing basis, that helps support their scholastic efforts.
 In a few cases, we have witnessed how these actions can inspire students to continue to be productive and strive to accelerate their learning.
 We expect that these actions will have a positive impact on work completion rates.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
-2.1 Action: Career and college-readiness for English Learners, low income, and foster youth students Need: Some of our lowest career and college- readiness rates are among the English learners, low-income, and foster youth student groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
+2.1 Action: Career and college-readiness for English learners, low-income, and foster youth students Need: Some of our lowest career and college-readiness rates are among the English learners, low-income, and foster youth student groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
 They were also below the state average of 44.5% completing A-G courses and below 11.1% in the A-G + CTE pathway completion rate.
-Our English Learners, low- income and foster youth students need to be and placement.
+In 2024, graduates completing A-G was 3.9% and CTE pathway To address this need, our counselors will work closely with teachers to ensure all students complete a college and/or career coursework.
+Students have access to career inventories to assist with planning for career and college readiness.
+Counselors also encourage dual enrollment and CTE course placement for students based on their interest.
+Counselors connect students with WIOA to receive job training and placement.
 Additionally, field trips will be planned for career exploration.
-We will closely monitor progress on our CTE completion rates and our A-G completion rates for all of our student groups, especially English learners, LTEL, low- income, foster youth, and students with disabilities.
+When our students enroll, they soon start to engage in career inventory, exploration, and professional skills, to align their interests into either CTE or other secondary education.
+We take We will closely monitor progress on our CTE completion rates and our A-G completion rates for all of our student groups, especially English learners, LTEL, low-income, foster youth, and students with disabilities.
 We will also consider input from the parents, students, and teachers.